shopware/shopware/changelog/release-6-4-9-0/2021-09-22-update-storefront-to-bootstrap-5.md

 * **For platform contributors**: Use feature flag conditions.<br>
   Please use feature flag conditions with flag `V6_5_0_0` to migrate to Bootstrap v5 functionality while keeping the Bootstrap v4 implementations for backward-compatibility.
-* **For app/plugin/theme developers**: Migrate your code directly to Bootstrap v5.<br>
+* **For app/plugin/theme developers**: Migrate your code directly to Bootstrap v5 or use feature flag conditions.<br>
-  Please migrate your code directly to Bootstrap v5 e.g. by preparing a separate git branch.
-The feature flag `V6_5_0_0` should only be used to activate Bootstrap v5 during development.
+  * Option A: You can migrate your code directly to Bootstrap v5 by creating a separate git branch and preparing a new release version with the breaking changes.
+    The major feature flag `V6_5_0_0` can be used to activate Bootstrap v5 during development.
+  * Option B: Depending on you app/plugin/theme it might be more feasible to you to use the major feature flag `V6_5_0_0` to create compatibility to Bootstrap v5.
-  Please do not use the feature flag conditions in your app/plugin or theme.
+    You can use feature flag conditions with `V6_5_0_0` inside your app/plugin/theme.
+    The major feature flag `V6_5_0_0` will remain inside the shopware platform and will be `true` by default after the release of `v6.5.0.0`

 You can find some code examples below which will illustrate this.
 There are always three examples for the same code snippet:

 1. Bootstrap v4 (Current implementation) - How it looks right now
-2. Bootstrap v5 with backward-compatibility (for platform contributors)
+2. Bootstrap v5 with backward-compatibility (for platform contributors or app/plugin/theme developers)
 3. Bootstrap v5 next major - How it will look after the release of v6.5.0.0 (for app/plugin/theme developers)

 **Please beware that this is only needed for areas which are effected by braking changes from Bootstrap v5.
 See: [Migrating to v5](https://getbootstrap.com/docs/5.1/migration)**